Thameruss/eJPTv2-Xmind/README.md

-The eJPTv2 Xmind is very helpful for studying for the eJPTv2 exam, even though I didn't create it.
+The eJPTv2 Xmind is an invaluable study tool for preparing for the eJPTv2 exam, offering comprehensive guidance and insights that prove extremely beneficial both in preparation and during the exam itself.